 Going on a picnic on your own?
 Whyever not?
 Lying on a comfortable blanket, snacking on some tasty treats and spending some quality solo time in the sun is nothing to be sniffed at.

-Take your pick of central London’s numerous parks – St James’s is my personal favourite, although Hyde Park and Kensington Gardens are perfectly picturesque too.
+Take your pick of central London’s numerous parks – St James’s is our personal favourite, although Hyde Park and Kensington Gardens are perfectly picturesque too.

 Treat Yourself to a Film in a Seriously Plush Cinema